Gigaspaces/docker/xap/README.md

 ```
 ## Beyond the Basics

-# Running other CLI commands
+# Running Other CLI Commands

-The XAP Docker image utilizes GigaSpaces' XAP command line interface (CLI).
+The XAP Docker image utilizes GigaSpaces' command line interface (CLI).
 Any arguments following the image name are passed to the command line.

 If no arguments are specified after the image, the default command will be run: `demo`

-To learn more about the command line interface, see [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.
+To learn more about the command line interface, refer to the [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.

 # Using a Different Java Version